GABBY Press is the imprint publishing company of books written by Laurie Thomas Vass.

 She is a regional economist and a constitutional economist.
 Her political ideology is natural rights conservative.

-She is a graduate of the University of North Carolina at Chapel Hill, with an undergraduate degree in Political Science and a Masters degree in Regional Planning.
+She is a graduate of the University of North Carolina at Chapel Hill, with an undergraduate degree in Political Science and a Masters degree in Regional Economic Development Planning.

 She was a solo practitioner registered investment advisor for 30 years.
 She was cited by Peter Tanous, in The Wealth Equation, as one of the top 100 private money managers in the nation.

 She served as an NASD arbitrator before the NASD changed to the Financial Industry Regulatory Authority, otherwise known as FINRA.

 She is the inventor and holder of a research method patent on selecting technology stocks for investment.

 Method of Identifying A Universe of Stocks for Inclusion Into An Investment Portfolio

 |United States Patent||7,251,627|